 In this article, for the most part, we are talking about permanent policies such as Universal Life, Indexed Universal Life, Guaranteed Universal Life and Whole life policies.

-- Personal or Small Business Loans
+- Small Business Loans

-- Access to Immediate Cash Flow
+- Immediate Cash Flow

-- Use for Management of Chronic Illness
+- Chronic Illness

 - Tax Shelter

-- Reduction of Estate Taxes
+- Estate Taxes

-- Increase in Death Benefits
+- Death Benefits